Sophie and Religious Tolerance:

 Her legacy continued long enough that even more than 20 years after her death, when I was at my most recalcitrant, the penultimate of all the various bizarre threats which my parents, or rather my mother, would throw at me was to thunder that if I didn’t do as she pleased she would send me “to the Catholic school, where the nuns will teach you catechism!”

-I flatly didn’t believe her.
+I flatly didn’t believe her, since even at that age I had more sense than that.
 But it was a strong indication that I’d better chill out or the next stage of the proceedings would get me smacked.

 Aunt Pisces (according to Ma) always believed that every Protestant sect would have its place in Heaven.